Indian Ocean: Age of Discovery

-Unlike the Pacific Ocean where the civilization of the Polynesians reached most of the far-flung islands and atolls and populated them, almost all the islands, archipelagos and atolls of the Indian Ocean were uninhabited until colonial times.
+Unlike the Pacific Ocean, where the civilization of the Polynesians reached most of the far-flung islands and atolls and populated them, almost all the islands, archipelagos and atolls of the Indian Ocean were uninhabited until colonial times.
 Although there were numerous ancient civilizations in the coastal states of Asia and parts of Africa, the Maldives were the only island group in the Central Indian Ocean region where an ancient civilization flourished.
 Maldivians, on their annual trade trip, took their oceangoing trade ships to Sri Lanka rather than mainland India, which is much closer, because their ships were dependent of the Indian Monsoon Current.

 Arabic missionaries and merchants began to spread Islam along the western shores of the Indian Ocean from the 8th century, if not earlier.
 A Swahili stone mosque dating to the 8th–15th centuries has been found in Shanga, Kenya.
 Trade across the Indian Ocean gradually introduced Arabic script and rice as a staple in Eastern Africa.

-Muslim merchants traded an estimated 1000 African slaves annually between 800 and 1700, a number that grew to c.
-4000 during the 18th century, and 3700 during the period 1800–1870.
-Slave trade also occurred in the eastern Indian Ocean before the Dutch settled there around 1600 but the volume of this trade is unknown.
+Muslim merchants traded an estimated 1,000 African slaves annually between 800 and 1700, a number that grew to approximately 4,000 during the 18th century, and 3,700 during the period 1800–1870.
+Slave trade also occurred in the eastern Indian Ocean before the Dutch settled there around 1600, but the volume of this trade is unknown.

-From 1405 to 1433 admiral Zheng He said to have led large fleets of the Ming dynasty on several treasure voyages through the Indian Ocean, ultimately reaching the coastal countries of East Africa.
+From 1405 to 1433, Admiral Zheng He is said to have led large fleets of the Ming dynasty on several treasure voyages through the Indian Ocean, ultimately reaching the coastal countries of East Africa.

 For most of the 16th century, the Portuguese dominated the Indian Ocean trade.